plt3/clip-for-me/README.md

   - `python3 cli.py all /path/to/json-file.json` creates the directories, downloads the videos, and clips the highlights from them
     - options include those of `download` and `clip`, as well as:
     - `-s`: download YouTube videos sequentially and delete them after clipping all the highlights from them in order to take as little disk space as possible
-  - `python3 cli.py delete /path/to/json-file.json`
+  - `python3 cli.py delete /path/to/json-file.json` deletes the full game videos (the ones downloaded from YouTube), but keeps all the highlight clips

 ## Specification: